Photos of Conan in Movies

 Farmers Hut - Koh Kong, Cambodia

-From there on the road changed.
+Once we caught up with the bus the road changed.
 It was dirt.
 It really was dirt, a dirt road.
-One of the 4 main 'arterial' roads in Cambodia was predominantly a red dirt.
+One of the 4 main 'arterial' roads in Cambodia was predominantly a red dirt (and sticky red mud in the wet season).
 Here is one of the 4 river crossings we had to go over.
 In future the road will be extended and bridges built.

 Koh Kong To Phnom Penh River Crossing